 - Attack phase: Use attacks to uncover the target’s vulnerabilities.

 - Reporting phase: Results are compiled to help create a plan to patch vulnerabilities to protect against future attacks.

 Once the reporting phase is complete, you can make tweaks — or major changes based on the success of your defenses — and adjust your security plan accordingly.
 While it isn’t necessary to keep a penetration tester on staff at all times, it’s recommended that you bring one in at least once a year to perform these tests.

 Now that you’re on your way to refurbishing your cyberdefenses, perhaps it’s also time to refresh your security perimeter with the best computer security software on the market.

-Whether you’re looking to host your website securely or encrypt the traffic leaving your network with a new VPN provider, we have the expertise to help you build a formidable defense around your most precious assets.
+Digital.com has all of the resources, guides, and reviews you need to pick the right cybersecurity tools the first time around.
+Whether you’re looking to host your website securely or encrypt the traffic leaving your network with a new VPN (virtual private network) provider, our resources can help you build a strong defense around your most precious assets.